 It’s important to be able to measure your results and adapt your marketing strategy accordingly.
 While word of mouth is arguably still the most reliable driver of new business, it can be a slow burn to generate organically.

-Here are some tried and tested outreach tactics that won’t make you feel like a door-to-door salesperson:
+Here are some tried and tested outreach tactics that won’t leave you feeling like a door-to-door salesperson.

 Quality trumps quantity – five genuine leads are better than 100 superficial ones.

 Leverage existing contacts who already know and trust you.
 That doesn’t mean you should shamelessly exploit favours from them – instead, think of ways to provide value.
-There’s a golden rule in marketing (and in life) – if you want to connect with someone, find a way to help them first.
+There’s a golden rule in marketing: if you want to connect with someone, find a way to help them first.
 Gain their interest and ask for feedback.

-Business communities are a great way to start making connections – coworking spaces like Hub Australia let you connect and work alongside a diverse range of motivated businesses, and host regular networking events so members can get to know their community and how they can help each other’s business grow.
+Business communities are a great way to start making connections – coworking spaces like Hub Australia let you connect and work alongside a diverse range of motivated businesses, and host regular networking events so members can get to know their community and help each others businesses grow.

 In the early stages, focus on fostering relationships more than pushing sales.
-It’s impossible to overstate the importance of trust.
 Trust is the foundation of everything that follows.

 Finally, if leads go cold, don’t hound people.
 Simply step back courteously and offer to stay in touch.

 A great product or service without visibility is a waste.
 Make it as easy as possible for people to find you.
-You’ll need a solid approach to your content marketing strategy.
-This calls for a strong emphasis on SEO.
+You’ll need a solid approach to your content marketing strategy, which calls for a strong emphasis on SEO.
 A lot of people still think SEO just means throwing a bunch of keywords at the problem.
 In practice, it’s a little more sophisticated.

-Make the most of your resources with targeted ads and content.
-For example, Linkedin skews to an older, more corporate crowd.
+- Making the most of your resources with targeted ads and content.
+For example, LinkedIn skews to a corporate crowd.
 Facebook is more social and its algorithms favour video content.
 Instagram is a primarily visual medium, so your posts need to really pop.
 And Twitter is not a place to go rogue – the backlash can be ruthless.

 To inform your SEO marketing strategy, gather search data from free tools such as Google Trends, Quora, Reddit or answerthepublic.com.
 This will guide your content by showing exactly what people search for on any given topic.
 Use key terms to improve the page ranking, while making sure the content addresses specific needs.

-Back that up by tracking your own results to see what elements are performing and where people are tuning out from your online presence.
+Back that up by tracking your own results to see what elements are performing, and where people are tuning out.
 Consider analytics tools such as Google Analytics, or other free options.

 Once people start to engage with your business, you need to keep them interested.
 If people are discussing your product on social media, be helpful when answering questions or complaints.
 Auto-responses or copy-and-paste replies are a surefire way to get people offside.
 Capturing lead details through landing pages is useful to keep customers engaged.
 Send promotions and updates to people via email.
 If you have a newsletter, you can also encourage people to subscribe – use email marketing tools like HubSpot, MailChimp or Campaign Monitor.

-This way your customer base expands while rewarding existing customers, all with a much lower risk of annoying anyone.
+This way your customer base expands, all while rewarding existing customers.
 If you can find a way to get people through the door, your product should be able to sell itself from there.